 GED PRACTICE FOR SOCIAL SCIENCE

-You will be given 70 minutes to answer 50 multiple- choice questions in total.
-The test will cover topics related to Economics, Geography, Civics and Government, and United States and World History.
-For GED practice of this section you should read books and articles covering topics such as global warming, civics, economics, environment law and history.
+You will be given 70 minutes to answer 50 multiple-choice questions in total.
+The test will cover topics related to Economics, Geography, Civics and Government and United States and World History.
+For practice of this section you should read books and articles covering topics such as global warming, civics, economics, environment law and history.
 The test will also contain editorial cartoons accompanied with or without written passages, graphs, charts and other images.
-In order to undertake GED practice for the charts, images, graphs etc you must first of all identify the main idea and then go through these details.
-Identifying the main details with help you in avoiding the trap holes and thus save a lot of time.
+In order to practice for the charts, images, graphs etc, you must first of all identify the main idea and then go through these details.
+Identifying the main details will help you in avoiding the trap holes and thus save a lot of time.
 See beyond the surface meaning and try to figure out what has been asked, mark the signpost words and then try to follow it.
-During GED practice, try solving the questions within the given time limit.
+Try solving the questions within the given time limit.
 Observe the trends before you start answering the questions.

 GED PRACTICE FOR SCIENCE TEST

-In the GED Science Test questions related to life science, earth and space science, and physical science will be put.
-The time allotted to finish a total of 50 multiple- choice questions will be 80 minutes.
-The best way of GED practice for this test is to focus your attention and practice questions related to environmental and health related topics like pollution, hygiene, heredity etc. The questions that are put are basically related to the relevance of science in everyday life.
-You should also practice topics like weather, photosynthesis, climate, magnetism, energy etc.Many questions in the GED science test are put in the form of graphic representations such as maps, graphs, charts or diagrams.
+In this section questions related to life science, earth and space science and physical science are asked.
+The time allotted to finish a total of 50 multiple-choice questions will be 80 minutes.
+The best way of practice for this test is to focus your attention and practice questions related to environmental and health related topics like pollution, hygiene, heredity etc. The questions are basically related to the relevance of science in everyday life.
+You should also practice topics like weather, photosynthesis, climate, magnetism, energy etc.Many questions in this test are given in the form of graphic representations such as maps, graphs, charts or diagrams.